 As an Alliance representing 30 faith-based, ethnic, union and educational organizations, CACG is deeply concerned by the prevailing situation regarding COVID-19 outbreak.
-This infection has affected every aspect of our lives, most notably the economic, social and psychological wellbeing of our communities.
+This disease has affected every aspect of our lives, most notably the economic, social and psychological well-being of our communities.
 The overriding issue of fear of contagion or fear of being infected with the virus can be stressful and traumatic.
 We are continuing to listen and respond to the needs in our community.
 For further resources and information ...

 We are actively recruiting for Block Captains and Community Helpers.
 Volunteer here.

 We have created a working group to investigate basic income as a possible response to this pandemic.
 Learn more.

 Programs and supports available locally, provincially and federally continues to change.
 We would like to recommend the ActionDignity's support page for up to date information on a variety of COVID related topics including additional language supports, transmission risks, mental health supports and government supports.
 ActionDignity's April 22nd update can be downloaded here.
 Information on domestic abuse can be downloaded here.

 If you require assistance in navigating government programs such as the CErB program, EI or small business supports available during this time Momentum Calgary provides free Community Help Lines and Coaching Services.
 To learn more please visit their website.